google/jws/README.md

 ## Out of scope

-*   We will not support Json Web Encryption (JWE) or JWS JSON Serialization for security reasons.
+*   We will not support JSON Web Encryption (JWE) or JWS JSON Serialization for security reasons.
-*   Defining a new better standard is out of scope of this library because it would break compatibility.
+*   Defining a new better standard is out of the scope of this library because it would break compatibility.

 ## Security principles